-Have you just graduated a coding bootcamp?
-Check out the 6 most popular job titles based on data from our 2015 Bootcamp Graduate Survey.
+Have you just graduated from coding bootcamp?
+Check out the 6 most popular job titles based on data from our 2017 Coding Bootcamp Graduate Outcomes Survey.
 From Software Engineers to Junior Developers and Teaching Assistants, find out what types of jobs are available to bootcamp graduates, the languages you need to learn to land the position, and which bootcamps teach them!

 Related titles: Developer, Software Developer